An Inside Guide to Living in Notting Hill

-Douglas & Gordon’s sales manager and leading Notting Hill estate agent, says that when talking about property in Notting Hill, the old adage of not judging a book by its cover has never been more apt.
-Notting Hill properties may be home to many of the country’s movers and shakers, politicians and writers, but the area has much more to offer than the stereotype of hip restaurants, happening designers and organic food shops.
+When talking about Notting Hill property, the old adage ‘don’t judge a book by its cover’ comes to mind.
+Affluent Notting Hill may be home to some of the country’s top movers and shakers, but the area has much more to offer than ‘hip’ stereotypes and high price tags.

 299 Westbourne Grove

 Buying property in Notting Hill